Metrics vs Surveys: An Analysis for Human-Aligned Benchmarking in Social Robot Navigation: Data collection

-The human metrics have been collected through a survey based on real robot experiments conducted in the lab.
+The human metrics (HM) have been collected through a survey based on real robot experiments conducted in the lab.
 For each required assessment, the social navigation scenario is described, explaining the robot task, the situation from the pedestrians perspective, and the metrics significance.
-Then, the animation of the real experiment reproduced at natural speed is shown, as can be seen in the survey questionnaire form \footnote{\url{https://forms.gle/qyKHhzeYnaH8TPvQ7}}.
+The collected trajectories of the robot and the agents were converted into GIFs to provide a top-down view of the experiments.
+These 2D animations are shown in the survey for evaluation, as can be seen in the survey questionnaire form \footnote{\url{https://forms.gle/qyKHhzeYnaH8TPvQ7}}.
 A total of 24 experiments have been evaluated with the survey.
-Fig. \ref{fig:scenario_maps} shows the four maps used for the experiments and trajectories examples obtained in four different runs of Passing, Crossing 3, Narrow turn and Mixed scenarios.
+Fig. \ref{fig:scenario_maps} shows the four maps used for the experiments and trajectories examples obtained in four different runs of Passing, Crossing 3, Narrow turn, and Mixed scenarios.
 For the special case of Scenario \textit{Curious person}, the unobtrusiveness score has not been collected in the survey, since the intrusive behavior of the human makes it lose relevance.

-The survey involved a population of 70 participants from Italy, Spain and France of ages between 20 and 60 years old, with a mean age of 31 years old, and a percentage of about 40\% of female participants.
-The background knowledge in robotics and autonomous navigation has been declared low for almost 50\% of the people (up to 2 out of 5), and high for about 30\% of the people (4 or 5 out of 5).
-All HM metrics were rated between 1 and 5 using the Likert scale and they were finally obtained by taking the mean and the standard deviation for each metric over the total collection of answers.
+It has been shown in prior work \cite{hirose2024selfi} that by using 2D animations, we focus the participant's attention on physical motion signatures such as velocity and relative distances that results to be primary indicators of social intent.
+The survey included 70 participants from Italy, Spain, and France, aged 20 to 60 years, with a mean age of 31 years and about 40\% female participants.
+The background knowledge in robotics and autonomous navigation has been rated low for almost 50\% of people (up to 2 out of 5), and high for about 30\% of people (4 or 5 out of 5).
+The participants independently rated the experiments on a 5-point Likert scale to avoid relative-ranking bias across scenarios.